mrdylanroberts/my_cogs_repo/email_news/README.md

 If you encounter any issues or need assistance, please create an issue in the repository.

-## Note
+## Gmail Specifics

-This cog is designed to work with Gmail accounts.
-If you're using Gmail, make sure to:
+This cog is primarily designed and tested with Gmail accounts.
+When using Gmail:

-1. Enable "Less secure app access" or
-2. Create an App Password if you have 2FA enabled
+1.  **2-Factor Authentication (2FA) Enabled (Recommended):** You **must** create and use an [App Password](https://support.google.com/accounts/answer/185833) for the `<password_or_app_password>` field in the `[p]emailnews setup` command.
+This is the most secure method.
+2.  **2FA Disabled:** You *may* need to enable "[Less secure app access](https://support.google.com/accounts/answer/6010255)" in your Google account settings.
+However, this is less secure and using an App Password with 2FA is strongly advised.

 ## Disclaimer

+-   Always use strong, unique passwords or App Passwords for the email account you configure with this cog.
-Store email credentials securely and only use dedicated email accounts for this purpose.
-Never use your primary email account.
+-   It is highly recommended to use a dedicated email account specifically for this cog, rather than your personal or primary email account.
+-   The cog includes features to enhance security (encryption, DM for setup), but you are responsible for safeguarding your API secret key and managing access to your bot and server.